NHERI-SimCenter/BRAILS/docs/web/html/_sources/common/user_manual/troubleshooting.rst.txt

 Troubleshooting
 ===============

-Installation
+CUDA Errors
 ^^^^^^^^^^^^^^^^^^^

-Windows users may experience difficulties because of two dependencies required: GDAL and Fiona.

-If you are a Conda user and you are installing BRAILS in the Conda environment, this is unlikely to happen.

-If you are not a Conda user, the solution is to download Fiona and GDAL's wheel files (https://www.lfd.uci.edu/~gohlke/pythonlibs/) and manually install them.

-Make sure you choose the correct files based on your Python version.

-For example, if you are using Python3.8:

-1. Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/ and download these files:

-    GDAL-3.1.4-cp38-cp38-win_amd64.whl

-    Fiona-1.8.18-cp38-cp38-win_amd64.whl

-  here cp38 means python3.8.

-2. pip install GDAL-3.1.4-cp38-cp38-win_amd64.whl

-3. pip install Fiona-1.8.18-cp38-cp38-win_amd64.whl

-Then you'll be able to:

-pip3 install BRAILS
+Installation instructions, by default install the latest version of PyTorch and the compatible CUDA version.
+If your computed is equipped with an older graphics card (GPU) that does not support this default CUDA installation, you will need to

+1. Uninstall Pytorch

+2. Identify the CUDA version compatible with your GPU

+3. Reinstall PyTorch for this version of CUDA

 Internet connection
 ^^^^^^^^^^^^^^^^^^^^^
 The trained models and accompanying datasets, when called the first time, need to be downloaded from the internet.
 Images also need to be downloaded during the running.
 Therefore, please make sure you are connected to the internet.